VeerleDepestele/Trends_in_AI/les7_1_adversarial_AI.md

 Remember that if this does not work on the first try, you can try it out multiple times with some slight changes in the instrcutions.
 We can inspect the output to try and decipher the prompt.
 So, it looks like part of the prompt has been leaked.
-We've leaked 3 different sections.
+We've leaked 3 different sections:
-We can see three sections in the prompt.

 - The first section provides the user's query,
 - the second provides the bot's first answer,
 - the last one asks it to refine the answer with some context.